Stefan4472/Stefans-Blog/README.md

 # Stefans-Blog

-A blog platform written in Python 3.6 using the [Flask](https://palletsprojects.com/p/flask/) framework.
+A simple blogging website written in Python 3.9 using the [Flask](https://palletsprojects.com/p/flask/) framework.
+Articles are written in Markdown and use extra XML tags that I've implemented for features such as images.
 See it live at [www.stefanonsoftware.com](https://www.stefanonsoftware.com/).

 ## Sibling Projects